eliamue/foundations-prep-april-2021/monday/github.md

 ## Github vs Git???

-* Git is a system for distributing copies of the same code
+* Git is a system for
+    * Managing changes to files
+    * Distributing copies of code, including different versions of the code.
 * GitHub is an online site to which you can distribute your code

 ## Credential Helper